bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 contributing, please contact one of us; a good start might be to look at the open thread-related [issues](https://github.com/bytecodealliance/wasmtime/issues?q=is%3Aissue+is%3Aopen+threads+label%3Awasm-proposal%3Athreads).

-Finally, I want to give a a special thanks to Alexandru Ene, Marcin Loganek, Takashi Yamamoto for all of the joint work on the wasi-threads specification.
+Finally, I want to give a a special thanks to Alexandru Ene, Marcin Kolny, Takashi Yamamoto for all of the joint work on the wasi-threads specification.
 To Sam Clegg and Dan Gohman, thank you for all of the toolchain help on `wasi-libc` and `wasi-sdk`.
 And to Alex Crichton, thank you for all of the in-depth help making Wasmtime threads-friendly.